wasserth/TotalSegmentator/README.md

 ```

 ### Resource Requirements
-Totalsegmentator has the following runtime and memory requirements:
+Totalsegmentator has the following runtime and memory requirements (using a Nvidia RTX 3090 GPU):
 (1.5mm is the normal model and 3mm is the `--fast` model)

 ![Alt text](resources/imgs/runtime_table.png)